My Story

 January 24th, 2023: Scottish Rite

-There was at least one patient a day who got sick at mealtimes, whether it be in the younger units or my unit - the adult unit.
-After patio time, it wasn't rare to walk to our second snack and see a pile of throw up being wiped up by the cleaning ladies right outside of the dining room.
-Our bodies could sometimes not handle the amount of food we were given after such extreme malnutrition, as we were, in fact, portioned abnormally copious amounts of food.
-But I didn't care; I didn't want to get tubed, I wanted to like myself without my weight being a determining factor, and I wanted to feel mental relief.
-Food is your medicine right now.
-I hated being told that, but I knew that it was true.
-We had 3 meals and 3 snacks a day; however, we were being plated with the amount of food a recovering patient needs, which is much, much more than what the average human needs on a daily basis.
-My body, however, did not respond well to the sudden increase in nutrition.
-I suffered from severe edema, which is the abnormal swelling of the body, mine being primarily in the legs.
-I was peeing 20+ times a day and having acid reflux, which I would swallow to avoid being marked for incompletion (which is what would happen if someone got sick.
-It is possible for some individuals to make themselves sick on command.)
+Our bodies could sometimes not handle the amount of food we were given after such malnutrition, but I didn't care--I didn't want to get tubed.
+We had 3 meals and 3 snacks a day; however, we were being plated with the amount of food a recovering patient needs, which is much more than what the average human needs on a daily basis.
+My body did not respond well to the sudden increase in nutrition.
+I suffered from severe edema, which is the abnormal swelling of the body.
+I experienced mine mostly in the face and legs.
+I was urinating 20+ times a day and having consistent acid reflux that I would swallow to avoid being marked for incompletion (which is what would happen if someone got sick).

 My brain began to work faster at week 2.
-I was working with counselors and exchanging struggles with other severely sick individuals on a 24/7 basis, coping with my disorder, my intrusive thoughts, and the belief that I was abnormal, isolated, and stuck in this disease.
-I saw a dietician twice a week, a therapist twice a week, and a psychiatrist once a week where I learned the truths that I had turned away from.
-I knew that I was recovering when I was given permission to begin plating my own food and I would chose sweets without guilt.
+I was working with counselors and exchanging struggles with other individuals on a 24/7 basis, appropriately coping with my disorder.
+I saw a dietician twice a week, a therapist twice a week, and a psychiatrist once a week as I learned the truths that I had turned away from.
+I knew that I was recovering when I was given permission to begin plating my own food, choosing sweets without guilt.
 My fears of food began to dissipate with each conversation and meal I had allowed my body.
-With a brain that could process emotions and information again, I was beginning to find motivation to be healthy - not skinny.
+With a brain that could process emotions and information again, I was beginning to find motivation to be healthy--not skinny.
 I was in residential treatment for 5.5 weeks before I was discharged.
 I completed every meal, and I found once discharged (purely out of curiosity) that at the end of each day, my caloric intake was around 3,500-4,000 calories in residency.
 I gained around 30 pounds in 6 weeks.
-I was then stepped-down to PHP: (Partial Hospitalization Program) A program where one goes to treatment with more medically/mentally stabilized patients from 8am-2:30pm and then goes home for the rest of the day and night.
+I was then stepped-down to PHP (Partial Hospitalization Program).
+PHP is treatment for more medically- and mentally-stabilized patients who get to go home at night.

-In PHP, I still had almost 15 more pounds to gain, and it was the most painful experience I have endured so far in my 19 years of life.
+In PHP, I still had almost 15 more pounds to gain, and it was physically painful.
 By week 2, the level of fullness I felt after each meal left me almost unable to walk up to my room.
-There were nights when I couldn't sleep because of the pain.
-But I had one thing keeping me going: Goals.
+There were nights when I couldn't sleep because of the pain, but I had one thing keeping me going: Moving on.
 "No person should ever have to experience this.
 No one should ever believe the lies this world is told about 'health.'
 I'm going to help myself, and then I'm going to help them."
-My body was not wanting to reach the weight that the dietician had plotted based on my growth chart.
-However, my body eventually got there at 5 weeks, and after being discharged, my body naturally lowered to it's "set point," which is the normal range of weight that our individual bodies want to sit at.
+My body was not wanting to reach the weight that the dietician had plotted based on my growth chart; however, my body eventually got there.
 I was in PHP for 5 weeks before I was discharged.

 April 27th, 2023: Day 1 (Out of Treatment)

 I don't blame cheerleading for my anorexia.
 I don't blame social media for my anorexia.
 I don't blame Curly for my anorexia.
 I blame the power that my mind gave to others.
 I blame the genetics of my body that predisposed me to trauma and my generalized anxiety disorder.
-My brain has never just been a brain, but a powerhouse for creativity and therefore, creative self-destruction.
+My brain has never just been a brain, but a powerhouse for creativity that developed ideas of creative self-destruction.
 My brain is healing the way that my heart eventually did.
-Today, I am enjoying my life as a full-time student in college, and eating the foods that I enjoy through a body that is officially: recovered.
-I've resumed seeing humans as beautiful again, without comparing my arms to theirs.
-I've resumed allowing friendships to form again, without allowing an imbalance to a relationship with myself.
-I can run, produce and share my music, balance my passions of psychology with film/TV, have my cake (and it eat it too.)
-I'm being treated for complex PTSD and my GAD; and, with every day, there is a new trophy achieved in overcoming the effects of these mental illnesses.
-I have officially moved back into my home state to earn my bachelors, soon masters, then doctorate; and I will dedicate the rest of my life to helping those who, just like me, believed that life was not a safe place.
+I've resumed seeing humans as beautiful again without comparing my arms to theirs.
+I will dedicate the rest of my life to helping those who, just like me, believed that life was not a safe place.

 Gina